 To search for an attorney, you can use the Alphabet listing of last names, or use the dropdown below to narrow your search results by Practice Areas.

-Thomas has testified as an experience witness on various ERISA issues (QDROs, QMSCOs, ERISA jurisdiction, health plan issues) in state and federal courts and has worked with representatives with the IRS, DOL and CMS involving compliance with HIPAA non-discrimination rules and advising clients on wellness rules.
-He has drafted and implemented multiple complex “crossover” welfare plans which involved HRAs/HSAs/125 plans/wellness plans and group health plans for his clients.
+Thomas has testified as an experience witness on various ERISA issues — QDROs, QMSCOs, ERISA jurisdiction, and health plan issues — in state and federal courts and has worked with representatives with the IRS, DOL, and CMS involving compliance with HIPAA non-discrimination rules and advising clients on wellness rules.
+He has drafted and implemented multiple complex “crossover” welfare plans which involved HRAs, HSAs, 125 plans, wellness plans, and group health plans for his clients.

 A frequent author and speaker on various employee benefit issues, Thomas uses his speaking engagements to educate others on health and welfare plan issues.
-He has been selected as for inclusion in Best Lawyers in America® publication in the field of employee benefits since 2007 and is a member of the Allen County, Indiana, and American Bar associations.
-He is also past President of Parkview YMCA, Fort Wayne Education Foundation, and Fort Wayne Habitat for Humanity.
+He has been selected for inclusion in the Best Lawyers in America® publication in the field of employee benefits since 2007 and is a member of the Allen County, and American Bar associations.
+He is also past president of the Parkview YMCA, the Fort Wayne Education Foundation, and Fort Wayne Habitat for Humanity.

-Thomas is an Indiana University graduate, where he earned his B.S. with high distinction in 1982, as well as his J.D./M.S.B.A, cum laude, in 1986.
-He is admitted to practice before the Indiana state courts, the United States District Courts for the Northern and Southern District of Indiana, the United States Court of Appeals for the Sixth and Seventh Circuits, and multiple federal district courts throughout the U.S.
+Thomas is a graduate of Indiana University, where he earned his B.S. with high distinction in 1982 as well as his J.D./M.S.B.A, cum laude, in 1986.
+He is admitted to practice before the Indiana state courts, the U.S. District Courts for the Northern and Southern District of Indiana, the U.S. Court of Appeals for the Sixth and Seventh Circuits, and multiple federal district courts throughout the United States.